Our proven methodology has helped thousands of entrepreneurs build businesses that matter.

 You don't have to do it alone.

-To help our founders get the support and feedback they need, the Founder Institute creates an Equity Collective where all participants in a program cohort (including Alumni) receive financial upside in the companies formed.
-This Equity Collective aligns the incentives of all program participants and Mentors and establishes a critical support network for startups to leverage while building their businesses.
+To help our founders get the support and feedback they need, the Founder Institute creates an Equity Collective.
+This Equity Collective aligns the incentives of the program leaders, Mentors, and HQ and establishes a critical support network for startups to leverage while building their businesses.

 How Does the Equity Collective Work?

-Each Founder Institute Alum contributes 4% of their company equity in Warrants to a fifteen-year Equity Collective, and when a liquidity event occurs the Pool’s financial returns are then distributed equally across the cohort:
+Each Founder Institute Alum contributes 2.5% of their company equity in Warrants to a fifteen-year Equity Collective, and when a liquidity event occurs the financial returns are then distributed to your Local Leaders (1%), Mentors (.5%), and FI HQ (1%).

 Who are the Mentors?